-Another motivation is to make known the vast range of historically publicly known personalities who have relationships in our family line, both direct lineage and laterally related.
-They include English royalty and American elected officials, including 17 of the 45 Presidents of the United States and seven of the Vice Presidents that we have had.
+So, another motivation is to make known information about the vast range of historically publicly known personalities who have relationships in our family line, both direct lineage and laterally related.
+They include English and other royalty as well as American elected officials, including 17 of the 45 Presidents of the United States and seven of the Vice Presidents that we have had.
 Highlights of their Christian faith is included where such has been discovered in my research.

 Another example is telling about my Sharpe surname’s descending from the 1600s.
-The autobiography can give a reader a ten or twelve-page summary of that family line, but a hyperlink can go to an online posted detailed family genealogy report of a dozen generations, with all the details known to me about that family line, totaling some 125 pages or more!
+The autobiography gives an eight-page summary of our family line, but a hyperlink goes to an online posted detailed family genealogy report of a dozen generations, with all the details known to me about that family line, totaling some 125 pages or more!
 The reader can choose to look at, save, or even print the long report or not.

-An overriding motivation in my heart to compile this autobiography is to find multiple occasions in its writings and stories to witness to the fact of Christian commitment in my beliefs, and to illustrate a path of my life from which our contemporary culture seems to have departed.
+An overriding motivation in my heart to compile this autobiography is to find multiple occasions in its writings and stories to witness to the fact of Christian commitment in my beliefs and ancestry, and to illustrate a path of my life from which our contemporary culture seems to have departed.

 This is cultural status is well stated by Brad Cummins, a general editor in his “The Origin of the Dream of Freedom,” which is a prefacing letter from the publishers of the Founders’ Bible (NAS), Shiloh Road Publishers, LLC, Newbury Park, CA, 91320, First Edition, August 2012: